 HDPE plastic is the stiff plastic used to make milk jugs, detergent and oil bottles, toys, and some plastic bags.
 HDPE is the most commonly recycled plastic and is considered one of the safest forms of plastic.
 It is a relatively simple and cost-effective process to recycle HDPE plastic for secondary use.

-Products made of HDPE are reusable and recyclable, and do not pose much of a threat from prolonged use.
+Products made of HDPE are reusable and recyclable and do not pose much of a threat from prolonged use.

 #3 – Polyvinyl Chloride (PVC)

 PVC is a soft, flexible plastic used to make clear plastic food wrapping, cooking oil bottles, teething rings, children’s and pets’ toys.
 You can relate PVC the most with plumbing pipes.
-PVC is quite the plastic when it comes to being strong and sturdy; but it can be quite harmful when it comes to food.
+PVC is quite the plastic when it comes to being strong and sturdy, but it can be quite harmful when it comes to ingestion.
 Chemicals used to make PVC are said to cause serious hormonal issues in humans, and it should never be used to cook, or store food under any conditions.

 #4 – Low-Density Polyethylene (LDPE)

 LDPE is most commonly found in cling film wraps and carry bags found in large grocery chains.
 Even though does not pose an immediate threat to your health or contaminates food, you should avoid it as it is not capable o being recycled.